vvarma2020/competitive-problems/README.md

 # competitve-problems
-These are Competitve Programming problems solved by me
+These are Competitve Programming problems solved by me.